Submarine Warfare insignia: Block Reviews and Walkthroughs

 Each phase (or "block") of the qualification card has an overall "block review" where the qualifier ties in all the phase's systems and is verbally tested for their level of knowledge.

 After completion of all blocks, the qualifier must complete compartment walkthroughs, where a senior, qualified sailor quizzes the qualifier as they walk through the submarine.
-If all walkthroughs are completed successfully, the qualifier's chain of command recommends that he be examined by a qualification board.
+If all walkthroughs are completed successfully, the qualifier's chain of command recommends that they be examined by a qualification board.

 The "Qual Board"

 This is the most dreaded part of the new qualifier's qualification process.
 The board is made up of a submarine-qualified officer, a chief petty officer and a petty officer.
 Submarine damage control is the biggest factor discussed during the board.

-During the board, the examinee may be asked to draw and explain any of the systems he has learned about during the qualification process.
+During the board, the examinee may be asked to draw and explain any of the systems they have learned about during the qualification process.
 After the board the examinee is dismissed and evaluated by the members of the board.
 If the examinee passes the board, they are then recommended for qualification to the commanding officer of the submarine.

 Some boats have implemented an idea requiring the qualifier to perform on their feet, called a "Snapshot Board".
 Qualified personnel set simulations for the qualifier to treat as a real casualty.
 They have to make initial emergency report then lead the fight against the casualty.
-This type of board was formed to assure the qualifier has practical knowledge, not just book smart.
+This type of board was formed to assure the qualifier has practical knowledge, not just "book smarts".

-The commanding officer reviews the board's recommendation, and, upon his concurrence, the newly qualified individual is presented their "Dolphins" by the skipper and designated as "Qualified in Submarines".
-The Dolphins presentation is considered an important event as it means the newly qualified submariner will be treated as a full member of the crew.
-Although not condoned by senior supervisory personnel, the tradition of 'tacking on' dolphins whereby other qualified sailors punch the dolphin badge while worn on the newly qualified sailors breast is a time-honored tradition in much the same way as 'tacking on' the Crow of newly promoted 3rd Class Petty Officers has been tolerated.
+The commanding officer reviews the board's recommendation, and, upon concurrence, the newly qualified individual is presented their "Dolphins" by the skipper and designated as "Qualified in Submarines".
+The Dolphins presentation is considered an important event as it means the newly qualified submariner will be treated as a full member of the submarine crew.
+Although not condoned by senior supervisory personnel, the tradition of "tacking on" the decoration, whereby other qualified sailors punch the dolphin badge while worn on the newly qualified sailors breast is a time-honored tradition, done in much the same way as "tacking on" the decoration of newly promoted 3rd Class Petty Officers has been tolerated.

-Appropriate annotations are made in the new submariner's service jacket to reflect his qualification.
-Submarine qualified personnel are designated "SS" after the rate, such as STS1(SS) or MM2(SS).
-The "SS" stands for submarine specialist (OPNAVINST 1414.9).
+Appropriate annotations are made in the new submariner's service jacket to reflect qualification.
+Submarine qualified personnel are designated "SS" after the rate, such as STS1(SS) or MMN2(SS).
+The "SS" stands for submarine specialist.